 Patients now have more entry points to the dynamic healthcare system than they had even 10 years ago.
 When Medicare, Medicaid, organ transplantation and synthetic insulin were coming in vogue 50 years ago, patients had relatively limited access to healthcare.
 Those that did often choose to enter the system through a single physician who they had built a long-term relationship with and who served as the conductor of any labs, studies or further consultation from specialists.
 With the implementation of governmental and private healthcare insurance options, patients had improved access to care, but commensurate with this increased access to care, an increased national health expenditure followed.

-With higher costs, healthcare responded by changing the way patients interact with the system.
+With higher costs, healthcare responded by changing the way patients interacted with the system.
 Beginning in the 70’s and continuing into the 80’s, the rise of HMO’s and capitation attempted to improve national healthcare, but this led to limitations in patients’ choice.
 It also began the concept of bundling services, cost sharing, and expansion of preventative care.
 Other managed care plans and a focus on utilization of care continued to decrease costs.

 Although many aspects of these managed care structures benefited patients, such as preventative services and prescription coverage, access to services and specific physicians were constrained as “In” and “Out” of network coverage, limiting patient choices.
 The implementation of EHR’s has established the foundation upon which opportunities are and will be found to improve healthcare quality by improving the decisions being made.

-Enhanced access of patient data by authorized patients, professionals, and algorithms focusing on analytics or artificial intelligence is now a requirement for enhanced patient engagement, improving professionals’ delivery of care, enhancing clinical decision making and optimizing patient outcomes while maintaining choices that are consistent with best practices, patient values and prior empirical experiences.
+Enhanced access of patient data by authorized patients, professionals and algorithms focusing on analytics or artificial intelligence is now a requirement for enhanced patient engagement, improving professionals’ delivery of care, enhancing clinical decision making and optimizing patient outcomes while maintaining choices that are consistent with best practices, patient values and prior empirical experiences.

 Evolving Relationship Drives Healthcare Revenue